typedb/typedb-docs/09-schema/03-rules.md

 <div class="note">
 [Advanced]
 Rules as Horn Clauses can be defined either in terms of a disjunction with at most one unnegated atom or an implication with the consequent consisting of a single atom.
 Atoms are considered atomic first-order predicates - ones that cannot be decomposed to simpler constructs.
-In our system, we define both the head and the body of rules as Graql patterns.
+In our system, we define both the head and the body of rules as TypeQL patterns.
 Consequently, the rules are statements of the form:

 ```
 q1 ∧ q2 ∧ ... ∧ qn → p
 ```

-where `q`s and the `p` are atoms that each correspond to a single Graql statement.
+where `q`s and the `p` are atoms that each correspond to a single TypeQL statement.
 The “when” of the statement (antecedent) then corresponds to the rule body with the “then” (consequent) corresponding to the rule head.

-The implication form of Horn clauses aligns more naturally with Graql semantics as we define the rules in terms of the “when” and “then” blocks which directly correspond to the antecedent and consequent of the implication respectively.
+The implication form of Horn clauses aligns more naturally with TypeQL semantics as we define the rules in terms of the “when” and “then” blocks which directly correspond to the antecedent and consequent of the implication respectively.
 </div>